AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 space, or camera space in order to compute visibility or intersection tests on them.

+## Nested Number Lines

+Another way of thinking about these coordinate systems is as a hierarchical stack of nested number lines.
+An object in OpenTimelineIO can perform operations like trim, scale, or offset on its number line, and its parents can perform further operations.
+In order to translate a value from one number line to another, these operations must be 'pushed' or 'popped' depending on the direction the operation is going.

 ## A Simple Example file

 Say there is a file with a single track containing a single clip with a media